sirkapil/nehu/pages/date.md

 + I'm 5′10″.
 So, you can hug me perfectly as you are around 5′5″😍.
 I'll not mind even If you were taller, then you can remove your heel sandals 🤔😂.
 + I'm not way too intelligent,🙇 but I have qualified a few tough competitive exams, in very first attempt and I have basic common sense too. 😅
 + I like to hug 🤗 you from behind and kiss on your cheeks.😘
-+ I prefer kissing 💑 on your forehead than on your lips on our first date, but be ready to get a mark of love bite on your lips if we meet second time. 😘
++ I prefer kissing 💑 on your forehead than on your lips on our first date, but be ready to get a mark of love bite on your lips if we meet second time 😘
 + I love classic comedy and romantic movies over action movies.
 I love peace. ✌
 + I can treat you like an angel for a moment 👰 and the very next moment I never give a f**k about you 💁.
 So, be ready to tolerate my fickle mindedness. 😇
 + Sometimes, I use "F" words.
 But, It doesn't mean that I don't have manners or I don't respect others.